Alessandra Mirka Gatti

 Alessandra Mirka Gatti or Alessandra Gatti born 19 November 1969 in Mantua, Italy, is an Italian Eurobeat singer who is popularly known by her stage name of Domino.

 Career

 Alessandra Mirka Gatti first got a name in Italo disco when she met Giancarlo Pasquini in the mid-1980s.
 After recording various tracks as a back vocalist, she recorded her first song under her most recognized alias, Domino, in 1989.
-She then helped found A-Beat C with Giacarlo Pasquini and Alberto Contini, in 1990, but left in 2006 to embark on her most recent project with executive producer, Sandro Oliva, Go Go's Music (Which had its first appearance on Super Eurobeat 175, and officially added to the label roster on Super Eurobeat 177.)
+She then helped found A-Beat C with Giacarlo Pasquini and Alberto Contini, in 1990, but left in 2006 to embark on her most recent project with executive producer, Sandro Oliva, Go Go's Music (Which had its first appearance on Super Eurobeat 175, and was officially added to the label roster on Super Eurobeat 177.)

 She has sung under these aliases with A-Beat C, not limited to the following: